thomasasfk/toms-talk-to-text/README.md

 Default keybind is: `Ctrl + Shift + .`

-(note the code says `>` as I am on UK keyboard, not sure if this works elsewhere, will add support for changing keybind later)
+Note: the code says `>` as I am on UK keyboard, not sure if this works elsewhere, will add support for changing keybind later.

 What does this do?: